gvwilson/sensibleadventures/shapers.md

 *Avatar: The Last Airbender*,
 countless stories of talking animals, and my daughter.

 Each game has one or more *players* and one *Director*.
-Each player takes on the role of one character, while the Director plays the part of all the non-player characters.
+Each player plays the role of one character, while the Director plays all the other characters.
-(The Director is often an adult or the person who created the adventure.)
+The Director can be an adult,
+but children age 10 and older can also be Directors.

 > Note:
 > these rules are derived from Atomic Sock Monkey's PDQ rules.